Table of Contents

 It Revolutionized Software Development

 When the Agile manifesto was created, the prevailing SDLC was Waterfall, which values contract negotiation, comprehensive documentation, and following a plan.
-As technologies evolved and demanded an approach that would satisfy customers faster, the Agile approach revolutionized software development.
+As technologies evolved and demanded an approach that would satisfy customers faster, the Agile approach revolutionized software development services.
 The focus on people and deliverables over processes and contracts was a much-needed fundamental change for the industry.

 It Motivates People and Has High Customer Collaboration